Small deck ideas come in handy when you're trying to make the most of a tiny or unused outdoor space.

 13. Work built-in seating into small garden decking

 Small outdoor spaces call for clever garden seating ideas, so take note of any area that could be used for custom-built spots to park yourself.

 We like the way that the decking material is used to create a streamlined, wrap-around seating area in this decked garden by Norsu Home as it helps draw the eye around, enhancing the space, though there are loads of other places to scout for good garden furniture.
 You might be surprised to know that Amazon garden furniture is actually of good quality.

 14. Stain a small deck in a light color for simplicity

 We all know that light colors indoors make a room feel larger, and the same works outdoors with a deck, so choosing a light-colored decking paint or decking stain makes good sense.

 In this small decked area, the light wood of the deck stands out against the dark facade; the monochrome design scheme is completed with the Square Table And Chair Garden Set in Clay from Lime Lace.

-6. Create wall to wall decking to exaggerate the garden's width
+16. Create wall-to-wall decking to exaggerate a small garden's width

-In small gardens you have to use all the design tricks up your sleeve.
+When considering small garden ideas, you have to use all the design tricks up your sleeve.
 One is to exaggerate the garden's width with decking.
-You can do this by laying the boards widthways – their lines will draw the eye across the deck's width, making it seem wider – and by laying them right up to the boundary on both sides.
+You can do this by laying the boards width-ways – their lines will draw the eye across the deck's width, making it seem wider – and by laying them right up to the boundary on both sides.
 You can soften the finished look by creating a green vista in the near distance – this will prevent your small garden from looking boxed in.